A response to Andi Sharma’s The quiet tragedy of forgetting your first language, CBC, November 24, 2017.

 We spend our lives trying to resolve this tension within ourselves and we have little to help guide us, as our experience is markedly different than that of our parents — they who have had decades with their cultures where we, as immigrant children, only have a handful of years before we are brought to new lands.”

-This article spurred some reflection time!
-I’d like to share some of my migration & language story.
+Andi Sharma’s writing on language spurred some of my own reflection.
+I would like to share some of my migration and language story.

 My parents are both Lebanese.
 My dad grew up in Canada and didn’t know much Arabic.
 My mom was born in Senegal and her first language was French and then she grew up in Lebanon and spoke Arabic.
 When they got married they barely understood each other.
 My sister and I were raised in Venezuela and our first languages were Spanish, which is mostly gone for me.
 It’s surreal to have watched childhood home videos and not understand what I am even saying.
 My memories start at six, when we moved to Winnipeg.
 I quickly learned English and assimilated pretty easily because I have white-passing privilege and somehow I think people romanticize a Spanish foreign girl over an Arab foreign girl.

 When I was preparing for our performance in Chile with CONSTELACIONES collective I started to think more deeply about how displacement and exile take language away.
 We took Spanish lessons and I was so bummed that I wasn’t picking it up quickly BUT I did hold on to the complement that the teacher gave to me which was that I had good pronunciation.

 As for Arabic, I understand somewhat but can’t really speak it back other than everyday expressions and exclamations.
 Eavesdropping in public doesn’t work.
 Understanding my extended family barely works.
 Somehow it’s just mom.
 And what my sister and I didn’t realize until we had partners is that it is not uncommon for my mom to inject multiple languages in one sentence.